sandromancuso/corporate-hotel-booking-kata/README.md

 room type according to the information received.
 A change in quantity of rooms should not not affect existing bookings.
 They will only affect new bookings, made after the change.

-The `findHotelBy(Long hotelId)` should return all the information about number of rooms for the specified ID.
+The `findHotelBy(<?> hotelId)` should return all the information about number of rooms for the specified ID.

 ## Company Service